Asian markets rally after Trump signals optimism on coronavirus recovery

 In Asia, there were fears that China or other nations might take the opportunity of confusion in Washington to make geopolitical moves, amid heightened tensions in the region.

+He said the markets recovered some ground on Monday after it appeared Trump’s condition was not as bad as originally feared.

+Other factors buoying Asia markets at the start of the week included upbeat economic data out of Taiwan and South Korea, and hopes that the U.S. fiscal stimulus package would be passed, he said.

-The information from the White House on Trump’s health status continued to be limited and contradictory on Sunday.
+Meanwhile, information from the White House on Trump’s health status continued to be limited and contradictory on Sunday.
 Officials said Trump had suffered two bouts of low oxygen, but also said he was doing well and could soon be discharged from the hospital.

 Trump briefly left the Walter Reed National Military Medical Center on Sunday in an SUV to wave to supporters.